 - Will I be able to make up to 15 years' commitment to this dog?

-If you can provide the right environment, consistent training, extensive exercise and can put up with their shedding, destructiveness, howling, digging and tendency to wander then there are a number of options available if you want a Husky pup or full-grown Siberian Husky.
+If you can provide the right environment, consistent training, extensive exercise and can put up with their shedding, destructiveness, howling, digging and tendency to wander then there are a number of options available if you want a pup or fully grown adult dog.